hpe-storage/scod/docs/csi_driver/operations.md

 Any prior deployed NFS servers may be upgraded to v3.0.1.

-### Upgrade to v2.5.2

-Any prior deployed NFS servers may be upgraded to v2.5.2.

-### Upgrade to v2.5.0

-Any prior deployed NFS servers may be upgraded to v2.5.0.

-### Upgrade to v2.4.2

-No changes to NFS Server Provisioner image between v2.4.1 and v2.4.2.

-### Upgrade to v2.4.1

-Any prior deployed NFS servers may be upgraded to v2.4.1.

-!!! important
-    With v2.4.0 and onwards the NFS servers are deployed with default resource limits and in v2.5.0 resource requests were added.
-Those won't be applied on running NFS servers, only new ones.

 #### Assumptions

-- HPE CSI Driver or Operator v2.4.1 (or later) installed.
+- HPE CSI Driver or Operator v3.0.0 (or later) installed.
 - All running NFS servers are running in the "hpe-nfs" `Namespace`.
 - Worker nodes with access to the Quay registry and SCOD.
 - Access to the commands `kubectl`, `yq` and `curl`.